Sorting

 What if I need to modify my waste bin enclosure?

-Detached houses: If you need to install or expand a shelter, you must obtain the consent of the adjacent landowner if the location is closer to the property boundary than three meters.
+Detached houses: If you need to install or expand a shelter, you must obtain the consent of the adjacent landowner if the location is closer to the property lines than three meters.
 Waste bin enclosures must not open onto municipal land.

 When setting up a waste bin enclosure, keep in mind that access should be easy and safe.
 It is recommended that the walk to the bin be short, but an additional fee is charged if the walk is longer than 15 meters.